espocrm/documentation/docs/administration/bpm-events.md

 ### Conditional Intermediate Event (Catching)

 This event stops the flow until specified criteria is met.
-Conditions are defined in the same way as in Worfklow tool.
+Conditions are defined in the same way as in the Worfklow tool.
 See [here](workflows.md#conditions).
 Note that BPM tool intruduces [additonal functions](bpm.md#additional-formula-functions) that can be used in formula.

 ![Conditional Intermediate Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-intermediate-conditional.png)